Global Gateway Network expands international opportunities for the IU community

 - alumni engagement events

 - fundraising campaigns

 The facilities are managed by an academic director and an on-site office manager.
-Members of the IU community can request use of meeting rooms, offices, and other spaces at a facility by completing a form on the relevant website above.
+Members of the IU community can request use of meeting rooms, offices, and other spaces at a facility by completing a request-for-use form.